1. INFORMATION FOR INQUIRERS

 37. How often and where are meetings held?

-International Co-Freemasonry currently has lodges in Argentina, Brazil,
+Eastern Order of International Co-Freemasonry currently has lodges in

-Costa Rica, India, New Zealand, Puerto Rico, Spain, and the United States.
+Argentina, Brazil, Costa Rica, India, New Zealand, Puerto Rico, Spain,

-38. Where can I read or see more about Freemasonry?
+38. Where can I learn more about Freemasonry?

-An enormous number of books have been published about Freemasonry—of very variable quality and reliability.
+Many books have been published about Freemasonry.
 For anyone considering entering Freemasonry, it is best not to read much material ahead of time about Masonic symbolism or the rituals of the Order.
 Those things are better investigated after they have been experienced at first hand.
-The following books, however, provide some good and reliable information for those who want it:
+The following books provide some reliable information:

 Bullock, Steven C. Revolutionary Brotherhood: Freemasonry and the Transformation of the American Social Order, 1730–1840.
 Chapel Hill: University of North Carolina Press for the Institute of Early American History and Culture, 1996.
 Pp. xx + 421.
 A detailed, academic, but highly readable history of Freemasonry in Colonial, Revolutionary, and early Republic days showing the deep influence of Freemasonry on American culture.